1968 New York City teachers' strike: Teachers union

-The UFT held a philosophy of limited pluralism, according to which different cultures could maintain some individuality under the umbrella of an open democratic society.
+The UFT held a philosophy of limited pluralism, according to which different cultures could maintain some individuality under the umbrella of an open and democratic society.
 The union also championed individualist values and meritocracy.
 Some called its policies 'race-blind' because it preferred to frame issues in terms of class.
 The UFT contained a high proportion of Jews.

 Membership in the American Federation of Teachers, the national union of which the UFT is a part, had increased dramatically during the 1960s, as had the rate of teachers' strikes.

-Black leaders Bayard Rustin and Reverend Milton Galamison in 1964 coordinated a citywide boycott of public schools to protest de facto segregation.
+Black leaders Bayard Rustin and Reverend Milton Galamison coordinated a citywide boycott of public schools in 1964 to protest de facto segregation.
 Prior to the boycott, the organizers asked the UFT Executive Board to join the boycott or ask teachers to join the picket lines.
 The union, however, declined, promising only to protect from reprisals any teachers who participated.
-More than 400,000 New Yorkers participated in a one-day February 3, 1964, boycott, and newspapers were astounded both by the numbers of black and Puerto Rican parents and children who boycotted and by the complete absence of violence or disorder from the protestors.
-It was, a newspaper account accurately reported, "the largest civil rights demonstration" in American history, and, Rustin argued that "the movement to integrate the schools will create far-reaching benefits" for teachers as well as students.
+On February 3, 1964, more than 400,000 New Yorkers participated in a one-day boycott, and newspapers were astounded both by the number of black and Puerto Rican parents and children who boycotted and by the complete absence of violence or disorder from the protests.
+It was, a newspaper account accurately reported, "the largest civil rights demonstration" in American history, and Rustin argued that "the movement to integrate the schools will create far-reaching benefits" for teachers as well as students.
 However, when protesters announced plans to follow up the February 3 boycott with a second one on March 16, the UFT declined to defend boycotting teachers from reprisals.
-Later, at the time of the 1968 school crisis, Brooklyn CORE leader Oliver Leeds and Afro-American Teachers Association President Al Vann would cite the UFT's refusal to support the 1964 integration campaign as proof that an alliance between the teachers' union and the black community was impossible.
+Later, at the time of the 1968 school crisis, Brooklyn CORE leader Oliver Leeds and African-American Teachers Association President Al Vann would cite the UFT's refusal to support the 1964 integration campaign as proof that an alliance between the teachers' union and the black community was impossible.